“strengthened with all might, according to His glorious power, for all patience and longsuffering with joy;”

 “according to His glorious power”

-“Power” is the word for overcoming resistance.
-This word is only used of God in the New Testament.
+“Power” is the word for overcoming resistance; it is controlling power.
+This word is only used of God in the New Testament and implies his sovereignty over anything.
 Of the number of words for “power” in the New Testament, this word means manifested power.
-This power is measured by the might of God.
-God’s “glorious power” speaks of the manifestation of his essential being.
+The might of God measures this power.
+God’s “glorious power” speaks of the manifestation of his sovereignty over situations.
 This is the power that God declares to us when he reveals himself to us.

 “His glorious power” is the power of his glory (Eph.
 1:18-23; 3:16; 6:10).
 This may mean according to his grace.
-God does not give according to our weakness but according to his glorious power.
+God does not give according to our weakness but according to his glorious powerful provisions.
 We have patience and longsuffering according to the might of his glory (literally).
-God’s glory will manifest what he can do about our endurance of problems and our temper with people.
+God’s glory will show itself for what he can do about our endurance of problems and our temper with people.
 God himself will fortify us against the attacks of Satan.
-Not only does the power of God help us but his “glorious” power enables us to live the Christian life.
+Not only does the power of God help us, but his “glorious” power enables us to live the Christian life.
 Spiritual life needs spiritual strength.
 We need more than spiritual support.